PRODG-XYZ/prodg-applications/docs/api/README.md

 # API Documentation

-This directory contains documentation for the ProDG Applications API.
+This directory contains documentation for the PeopleOS API.

 ## Contents